Share

 Step 2: Figure out the impact of identified risk.

 It’s not enough to know the risks that might arise; you should also know the magnitude of the risks and the impact they’ll have on the project.
-Some risks have a high impact than others.
+Some risks have a higher impact than others.

 Ask and answer the following questions about each identified risk: